ChunChiehHuang18/CourseSelection/README.md

 You can find this Project's Java doc in doc folder

 ## Start Http Service
+Method 1: Uber-jar

-1. Open uber-jar folder and use **java -jar server-xxxx.jar** command to run service
+Open uber-jar folder and use **java -jar server-xxxx.jar** command to start service

+Method 2: Maven project

-2. Using IntelliJ IDEA to open project folder and run **JettyServer.java**
+Using IntelliJ IDEA to open project folder and run **JettyServer.java** to start service

 ## Web service API